patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 #fragment shader
 #version 460 core
 ```
-These would show up as error squiggly lines on the #vertex shader and #version 460 core, which has even more workaround to bypass.
+These would show up as error squiggly lines on line 2 `#vertex shader` & line 3 `#version 460 core`.
 You could add `//` marks before them
-but then you would have to keep track of all your shader files and so forth.
+but then you would have to keep track of all your shader files and so forth and at this point its just another fix of a fix.

-The problem is with a file called shaderlab.json located:
-`C:\Program Files\Microsoft Visual Studio\18\community\common7\IDE\CommonExtensions\Microsoft\TextMate\Starterkit\Extensions\shaderlab\syntaxes\`
+This solution allows syntax highlighting ***only***, no error validation.

-Open it with any text editor and you will see why only a first extensionless shader file works with the default shader file.
+Open shaderlab.json with any text editor and you will see why the extensionless `shader` file works.
 <img width="1290" height="225" alt="shaderFile" src="https://github.com/user-attachments/assets/a1ffc226-a4e5-4341-a6dd-6adb9d1a89ee" />

 This is the answer.
 Simply add any file what you want, and Visual Studio will now default the context highlighting to any GLSL shader file you put here.